Xundrug/EPB/README.md

         * if input format is mol2
           run: EPBLigCharge.py -p 1g5s_receptor.pdb -l 1g5s_ligand.mol2

-   *** For example 2, the other option usage, you can get it from example 1.
-       You can give the options in any position, but make sure the option key close to the option.
+  **For example 2, the other option usage, you can get it from example1.
+You can give the options in any position, but make sure the option key close to the option.**

 Examples
 --------